+We have updated our economic performance figures for FY 2015-16 as the accounting system has changed in India from IGAAP to Ind-AS.
+We have received 5 star (Excellent) rating from Maharashtra State Pollution control board related to Air Emission control programme.
+We have also received NABL accreditation for Environmental laboratory under Testing category.
 We invite you to read our report and appreciate your feedback to help us improve our report.
 You may write to us on cso.power@adani.com.

-Santosh Kumar Singh

-Chief Sustainability Officer
+Santosh Kumar Singh Chief Sustainability Officer